girlbossceo/conduwuit/tests/complement/README.md

 Have a look at [its repository](https://github.com/matrix-org/complement).

-## How do I use it with Conduit?
+## How do I use it with conduwuit?

-The script at [`../bin/complement`](../bin/complement) has automation for this.
-It takes a few command line arguments:

-- Path to Complement's source code
-- A `.jsonl` file to write test logs to
-- A `.jsonl` file to write test results to

-Example: `./bin/complement "../complement" "logs.jsonl" "results.jsonl"`
+For reproducible results, Complement support in conduwuit uses Nix to run and generate an image.

+After installing Nix, you can run either:

+- `nix run #.complement-runtime -- ./path/to/logs.jsonl ./path/to/results.jsonl` to build a Complement image, run the tests, and output the logs and results to the specified paths.

+- `nix run #.complement-image` to just build a Complement image